Newark firefighters killed in cargo vessel fire identified as Augusto Acabou and Wayne Brooks Jr.

 NEWARK, N.J. -- The two firefighters who lost their lives in the Newark ship fire have been identified.

-CBS New York has learned Augusto Acabou, 45, Wayne Brooks Jr., 49, worked out of Engine 16 in the city's East section.
+CBS New York has learned 45-year-old Augusto Acabou and 49-year-old Wayne Brooks Jr. worked out of Engine 16 in the city's East section.
 They were longtime members of the fire department.

 "We just lost two of our best here in the city of Newark," Mayor Ras Baraka said.